pnolle/ableton-live-midi-remote-scripts/README.md

 ## This branch: Behringer X-Touch Mini

-Only keeping the Live 11 compatible folder.
+Derived from the Live 11 compatible folder.

 ---
 ### Background